 The host network discovers these attacks only when the damage has been already done.
 APT attacks are not random.
 Rather, these attacks are pre-planned, and targets are chosen after extensive research.
 APT attacks are highly complex in nature compared to web application attacks.

-An APT attack is characterized by a ‘Cyber Kill Chain’, where the attack is divided into five different stages.
+An APT attack is characterized by a ‘Cyber Kill Chain’, where the attack is divided into four different stages.

 Stage 1: The target information is gathered.
 This includes critical information such as open ports, network ranges, active machines, network mapping etc.